isomerpages/ura-lkywcp/resources/features/_posts/2014-01-31-successful-cities.md

 #### **The need for resilience**

 Events over the past year have brought the need for resilience into even greater focus.
 At least nine million people were affected when Typhoon Haiyan struck the Philippines in November 2013, despite Filipino authorities being forewarned and prepared.
 With hurricanes and typhoons in the Asia-Pacific projected to grow more frequent and more intense, the resilience of Asia’s coastal cities and infrastructure will be increasingly tested.

 The World Bank has already identified the coastal megacities of Manila, Ho Chi Minh City, and Bangkok at risk of more and greater flooding.
 However, not all the shocks or stresses that Asian cities face are due to flooding.
 Ashvin Dayal, Managing Director, Asia, of the Rockerfeller Foundation, identifies water scarcity in particular as posing a major challenge for cities across parts of Asia, especially South Asia.

-> “How can a city ensure that its people, systems, institutions and community possess the resilience to respond to the many variables of today’s complex and shifting environment?”

 The human and economic cost to cities due to environmental phenomena is profound.
 Speaking at a joint Singapore-Malaysia Eisenhower Fellowships Conference in October 2013, Mr Jeffrey Rhoda, General Manager (Global Government & Education) at IBM Corporation argued that the world’s cities face chronic stresses today that threaten resilience – from environmental degradation to national disasters.

 While New York City has been rightly recognised for the renewal of its physical infrastructure, the city administration was unprepared for the storm surge caused by Hurricane Sandy hitting in the autumn of 2012.
 Water flooded a transformer, causing it to explode and leaving parts of lower Manhattan without power for a week.
 In the past two years alone, heat waves across Argentina, India and the US have led to rolling blackouts as electricity grids collapsed in the face of demand.
 In every instance, existing systems and practices were insufficient to cope with unprecedented events.

-To better build cities’ resilience, Mr Rhoda advocated a “system of systems” across multiple domains.
-In this system, an interconnected series of domains – social, including human assets such as commerce and culture; services, such as energy and transport; man-made environment, such as land use; and natural environment, such as climate and population — allow cities to monitor and respond to unprecedented ‘black swan events’<sup>2</sup>.
+To better build cities’ resilience, Mr Rhoda advocated a 'system of systems' across multiple domains.
+In this system, an interconnected series of domains – social, including human assets such as commerce and culture; services, such as energy and transport; man-made environment, such as land use; and natural environment, such as climate and population — allow cities to monitor and respond to unprecedented ‘black swan events’[^2].

 The multi-faceted and interconnected nature of resilient cities was a theme continued at the conference by Mr Jordan Schwartz, Manager for Infrastructure Policy at the World Bank.
 He argued that a city’s success is a sum total of its networks.
 For example, the relationships between a city’s social economy, social cohesion, common geography and actual density enable savings in water, energy and transport networks.
 In turn, this enables services to add to cities’ resilience.
 The World Bank has identified reliable inner-city transport networks as driving density, which means less inefficient and unproductive urban sprawl, increasing property values, and also reducing urban crime and violence.

 Mr Rhoda argued that a city’s resilience now sits alongside quality of life and workforce skill sets as a key determiner in whether the private sector invests.
 “Industrial and oil companies want to put their factories and facilities in cities that have resilient operations,” said Mr Rhoda.
 He argued that the importance of resilience to urban economies extends beyond building physical infrastructure, to “building the capacity of local people so that they have the skills of the future.”

-> “The challenges that cities face cut across different functions, groups and agencies.
-They are interconnected, highly complex issues with multiple stakeholders who often have different perspectives on how and where to respond.”

 #### **Changing needs**